Khpatel1/RPN-calculator/README.md

 * In CMD set directory to location of *'finalCalc.exe'*
 * Enter `finalCalc.exe`
 * Enter a math problem in reverse polish notion and press enter

+### Possible changes in the future
+* Support noraml calculator features
+* create a UI